-Forward-looking macroeconomic indicators model for portfolio impairment assessment
+Forward-looking macroe conomic indicators model for portfolio impairment assessment

-Guided by IFRS 9, Company assesses forward looking information and incorporates it into an impairment model.
-Impairment change is modelled given expected future changes of macroeconomic factors.
-Before Dec 2020 Company used Hierarchical Bayes model, but given Covid-19 unprecedented impact on macroeconomics across the world and uncertainty in all markets, the approach was changed to linear relation between changes in input variables and changes in PD.
+Guided by IFRS 9, the Company assesses forward looking information and incorporates it into impairment model.
+Impairment change is modelled given expected future changes of macroeconomic factors' (hereinafter macro model).
+In 2021 the Company changed Hierarchical Bayes model approach to simplified approached based on relation analysis between changes in input variables and changes in PD and the Company expert's opinion.
 Description of the new macro model is provided further.